Hi! My name is

 December 19, 2011

-Barry was surrendered by his owner following the passing of the other human members of his family, as she could not manage him on her own.
+Barry was brought to AARCS by his guardian following the passing of the other human members of their family, as she could not manage him on her own.
 As a result, he likes to keep an eye on his people and would do best in a home with people home more often than not.
 He will follow you wherever you go and plop himself down to nap at your feet.

 Barry still has a lot of spunk for an older guy and enjoys all the usual dog pursuits.
 He didn’t get the memo that older dogs need to slow down and has a lot of enthusiasm for walks, food, toys, and all the rest.
 Given his arthritis, he can’t walk for too long, and only needs about 20 or so minutes a day, although he would love to walk longer.
 He likes to spend the rest of his time napping and just hanging out with his people.
 He enjoys snuggles and belly rubs and will need to sleep in the same room as his people, ideally on the bed with them.
 Fortunately, he doesn’t shed at all, so allergies and fur cleanup shouldn’t be an issue.